annanyax/annanyax/README.md

 - 📝 I regularly write weblogs on [https://www.annanyasah.com/journal.html](https://www.annanyasah.com/journal.html)

-- ⚡ The Oops fact **I wanted to be an astronaut.
+- ⚡ The Oops! fact: **I wanted to be an astronaut.
 Then, I wanted to be a painter.
-After, decided to be just a good Human.
-(I don't know how that would have paid my bills) Finally landed on being a doctor.
-And here I am an engineer.
-Oops?**
+Afterwards, I decided just to be a good Human being (The clueless 90s kids i tell you🤦‍♀️).
+Finally I landed on being a doctor.😏 And here I am an engineer.
+Oops? 😂🤐**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->